 Why Speed Switch is used to sense the Zero speed of the motor during plugging?

 Speed of the motor reduces to zero, however, the motor has counter torque and, if the armature supply is not cut-off at this instant, then the motor will operate in the motoring zone(3rd Quadrant).
 Therefore, it is essential to cut off the armature supply when motor speed is zero after plugging.

 Fort plugging in DC series motor, the direction of the motor speed is reversed by either changing the polarity of the field winding or armature winding.
 A resistance is put in series with the field and armature winding to limit the armature current to a safe value.
 The polarity of both the winding is not changed because in this speed direction of speed does not change.

 From the speed Vs braking characteristics graph, it is clear that the motor can speed up in the reverse direction if the armature supply is not switched off when the speed of the motor is zero.
 The reason of this is torque is not zero when the speed of the motor is zero.
 Therefore, a speed switch for sensing speed zero is used.
 When the speed switch senses the speed zero, the speed switch contact switch off the armature supply.

 The armature current during plugging of DC motor is;

 Disadvantages of Plugging

-- Highly inefficient- Heat loss in armature and the external resistance
+- Highly inefficient- Heat loss in the armature and the external resistance

-- It produce high mechanical impact load on the motor and connected equipment
+- It produces a high mechanical impact load on the motor and connected equipment